 APPLYING FOR ADMISSION TO YUKON COLLEGE

 STEP ONE.
 Apply for Admission.
-Submit the completed application form with the $50 application fee and supporting documents by mail or in person to: Yukon College Admissions Office 500 College Drive, PO Box 2799 Whitehorse, Yukon Y1A 5K4
+Submit the completed application form and mail or deliver, along with any supporting documents, to: Yukon College Admissions Office 500 College Drive, PO Box 2799 Whitehorse, Yukon Y1A 5K4

 STEP TWO.
 Course Registration